Medical Guardian vs. Lifeline

 MGMini Lite

 This cellular system comes with a simple watch featuring a built-in help button.
 The watch can be worn for long periods with up to 36 hours of battery life.
 It is also water-resistant, so you can wear it in the shower in case of slips or falls.
 MGMini Lite is excellent for older adults who like to go out and about daily.
 The watch has features like step tracking and calendar reminders (for an additional fee).
-The watch’s design is sleek, and it looks like a smartwatch without a screen.
+We found the watch’s design sleek, and it looks like a smartwatch without a screen.
 Monthly rates start at $44.95, along with a one-time $149.95 equipment fee.

 Money-Saving Tip: Medical Guardian offers additional ways to save by signing up for a quarterly, semi-annual, or annual payment plan.
 Since they do not require long-term commitments, you are free to cancel anytime to receive a refund for any unused portion of your service.